 Supporting Children and Young People with Disordered Eating

 Eating disorders can severely affect quality of life for children and their families, and have the highest mortality rate of any psychiatric condition.
 Those with an eating disorder often also suffer from depression or anxiety, and these conditions need to be managed simultaneously for the highest chance of recovery.
 We know that early intervention increases the chances of a full recovery, that parents and families need support to help their loved ones, and that continued support after a clinical intervention is important to recovery.
-Given the rise in disordered eating and eating disorders in recent years, we would like to fund these kinds of specialist services for young people and their families.
+Given the rise in disordered eating and eating disorders in recent years, we wanted to fund these kinds of specialist services for young people and their families.

 KEY INFORMATION